varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 ### Building the PIT and BRG load packages

-Once the metadata for the PIT and BRG objects is available in BimlStudio there are also Batches generated for executing the PIT and BRG stored procedures.
+Once the metadata for the PIT and BRG objects is available in BimlStudio there will also be Batches generated for executing the PIT and BRG stored procedures.

 The default name for these are built out of the Data Vault load name with either PIT or BRG added, in the trial demo case the following Batch packages are added to the Load Data Vault SSIS project: